ecommerce checkout process optimization guide

 You need to be transparent to customers about the breakdown of costs early in the eCommerce checkout process.

-Nike is a great checkout page example.
+Nike is a great example of this eCommerce checkout optimization.

 They show the entire breakdown at an early stage while a customer is filling out their shipping details.